NP-chaonay/NP-chaonay/README.md

 # Hi there 👋, I'm Nuttapong Punpipat (NP-chaonay)
 **Remarks: This NP-chaonay/NP-chaonay repo not just contains this README.md but repo lists and their details and that is the main repo of me.
 For misc thing gone to NP-chaonay/Misc.
+See bottom of the file to see structure detail of this repo.
 Enjoy searching!**

 <!--
 **NP-chaonay/NP-chaonay** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.